alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **You can run the project locally, in which case you have to follow the following steps:**

-To clone this project from GitHub:
+##### To clone this project from GitHub:

 1. You can paste the repository link directly into any editor you use with the command 'git clone'.
 For example:

-git clone …….
+Type git clone and paste https://github.com/alexeykuz-sys/MS2_LinguaGames_Project.git

 **5. Credits**